 It is my intention to help women to think and act in ways that truly honor their gifts to the world, and in doing so, to give them their lives back.

 I work best with clients who are committed to positive change in their lives (even if they don't know exactly what that change will look like), are interested in living with greater peace, integrity, and authenticity, and are willing to commit to therapy and invest in themselves.

 Counseling gives you freedom from your past.
 We will look at root causes of your present struggles in life and heal old wounds.
 Counseling will give you the tools you need to uncover blocks that are keeping you stuck in unhealthy patterns and to ultimately discover the person you really are at your core.
 This foundation is crucial for lasting, meaningful change.

-Coaching gives you freedom to live a life that is truly in alignment with your intuition and core values.
+Counseling also gives you freedom to live a life that is truly in alignment with your intuition and core values.
 It allows you to get clear on your ideas, dreams, and goals for the future and then design a path to get there.